C.J. Abrams Preview, Player Props: Nationals vs. Blue Jays

 C.J.
 Abrams At The Plate

-- He has hit a home run in 14 games this season (11.6%), leaving the park in 2.9% of his chances at the plate.

-- In 32 games this year (26.4%), Abrams has picked up an RBI, and in 12 of those games (9.9%) he had two or more.
-He has also driven in three or more of his team's runs in four contests.
+- Abrams has an RBI in 32 of 122 games this year, with multiple RBI in 12 of them.
+He has also driven home three or more of his team's runs in four contests.

-- In 52 of 121 games this season, he has scored, and 10 of those games included multiple runs.
+- In 53 of 122 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.